 Professor Molina and his research team published a series of articles between 1976 and 1986 that identified the chemical properties of compounds that play an essential role in the breakdown of the stratospheric ozone layer.
 Subsequently they demonstrated in a laboratory the existence of a new class of chemical reactions that occur in the surface of ice particles including those that are present in the atmosphere.
 They also proposed and demonstrated in the lab a new sequence of catalystic reactions that explain a major part of the destruction of the ozone in the polar stratosphere.

 He was Institute Professor at the Massachusetts Institute of Technology (MIT) between 1989 and 2004; held research and teaching positions at the Universidad Autónoma de México between 1967 and 1968; also at the University of California, Irvine between 1975 and 1979 and at the Jet Propulsion Laboratory of the California Institute of Technology (Caltech) between 1982 and 1989.

-Recently, Professor Molina has dedicated great part of his work to science-policy issues related to the climate change problem, and has promoted global actions in favor of sustainable development inclusive of vigorous economic growth.
+Professor Molina dedicated great part of his work to science-policy issues related to the climate change problem, and promoted global actions in favor of sustainable development inclusive of vigorous economic growth.

-Prof. Molina is married to Guadalupe Álvarez and mainly resides in Mexico City.
+Prof. Molina was married to Guadalupe Álvarez and his main residence was Mexico City.

 MARIO MOLINA CENTER FOR STRATEGIC STUDIES ON ENERGY AND THE ENVIRONMENT